y2bd/invertebrae/README.md

 If you want to change the initial words given, you can change them in `src/containers/Wordbank.tsx`.

+**Warning**: one large deficit of the engine is that it does not support more than one instance of any word.
+If you end up in a situation where the player drags two of the same word into the word bank or the prompt, the game will behave unexpectedly and probably become unplayable.

 ## Credits

 Game font was Mister Pixel, provided by http://www.velvetyne.fr/fonts/mr-pixel/, under the SIL Open Font License.